anez247/DockerProductionProject/README.md

 Docker Image Upload into DockerHub

-# steps to automate WebApp project in Jenkins:
+# Automation Steps on Jenkins:

 1. Login to Jenkins.
 Click on New item.
 2. Enter an item name --> select Pipeline.